Ottunger/whigi/README.md

 All Whigi instances are nodes that periodically update RLI's (Resource Location Indices) about the data they have.
 These RLI's are hard coded in a JSON file, but as the file is reloaded each time an update is made, it can change on the server without reboot.
 It is the responsibility of the RLI's to accept and process updates.
-They stamp incoming modifications with a timestamp in order to resolve newer version of data and push those updates to the otherWhigi instances they know to have it.
+They stamp incoming modifications with a timestamp in order to resolve newer version of data and push those updates to the other Whigi instances they know to have it.
 All the information the RLI's have are soft-stated: they disappear if not refreshed by the updater that we assumed to have died.
 If you want to modify/rebuild the message definitions, you will need to download protoc for Google Protobufs v3.0.0 manually, from GitHub.
 The source and compiled messages definitions are stored in common/cdnize.